mnjl1/pressure-control/README.md

   Then you can see and compare how your blood pressure depends on weather or atmosphere pressure.

-## Distinctiveness and Complexity.
+# Distinctiveness and Complexity:

+## Technologies
+- Drango Rest Framework
+- React.js
 - Django-auth Registration,
 - JWT Token Authorization
-- Docker,
+- Docker
 - Environment variables for production and more security (environs https://github.com/sloria/environs),
 - Openweather API,